Make Her Feel Welcome with Chic Points

 I think their marketing just needs to be modified a bit.
 Although I wouldn’t want my kids (if any in the future) model at a young age, I don’t find the poses here to be in any way provocative.

 It’s pretty interesting to learn about this.
-I think that it’s not a good idea to be subjecting this to kids.posted about 2 years ago
+I think that it’s not a good idea to be subjecting this to kids.posted over 2 years ago

-The “lingerie” itself isn’t bad (though it’s disturbing they’re calling it lingerie!), but the styling and posing of the photos is the real problem.posted about 2 years ago
+The “lingerie” itself isn’t bad (though it’s disturbing they’re calling it lingerie!), but the styling and posing of the photos is the real problem.posted over 2 years ago